yajirobee/logs/memo/general/2020-05-13-software_engineering_lessons.md

 - Poor communication makes more tasks
 - Do not just dispense ideas.
 Let person who trackles on a problem to own ideas.
   - > develop problems, and to do a really good job of articulating them, rather than trying to pitch solutions.
 There are often multiple ways to solve a problem, and picking the right one is letting someone own the solution. (from [Building and operating a pretty big storage system called S3](https://www.allthingsdistributed.com/2023/07/building-and-operating-a-pretty-big-storage-system.html))

+# Learning
+- Lead to "approach" goal orientation instead of "avoidance".
+  - > The "approach" goal orientation involves wanting to do well, and this engenders positive and effective learning behaviors: working hard, seeking help, and trying new challenging topics.
+In contrast, the “avoidance” goal orientation involves avoiding failure.
+This leads to negative and ineffective behaviors: disorganized study, not seeking help, anxiety over performance, and avoiding challenge.
+It is important that learners can make mistakes without severe penalties if they are to be directed towards "approach" rather than "avoidance." (from [10 Things Software Developers Should Learn about Learning](https://cacm.acm.org/research/10-things-software-developers-should-learn-about-learning/))